 MIGRANTS project intends to reinforce the institution capacity of Tunisia Higher Education System.
 Given its geo-political situation, Tunisia can play, in this specific context, an important role for itself and for the surrounding countries, including the EU member states.
-As stated by the Intergovernmental Conference to Adopt the (Marrakech, Morocco, 10 and 11 December 2018): Migration is a multidimensional reality that cannot be addressed by one government policy sector alone.
+As stated by the Intergovernmental Conference to Adopt the Global Compact for Safe, Orderly and Regular Migration (Marrakech, Morocco, 10 and 11 December 2018): Migration is a multidimensional reality that cannot be addressed by one government policy sector alone.
 To develop and implement effective migration policies and practices, a whole-of-government approach is needed to ensure horizontal and vertical policy coherence across all sectors and levels of government.

 The increase in migratory flows is a global phenomenon associated with regional instabilities and insecurities, including long-term push factor and other factors related to globalization processes in the economic (the gap between the global South and the global North), political (expectations associated with human rights, and democracy practices), demographic (declining population in the North, increasing population in the South) and technological sectors (transport and communication innovations).
 However, local push factors are extremely important and need to be assessed in order to understand the on-going migration process and its variations.